Career Timeline of Al Horford: Major Achievements and Milestones

 On December 1, 2022, Al Horford signed a two-year, $20 million contract extension with the Boston Celtics.

-In 2022, Al Horford reached the NBA Finals with the Celtics.
+In 2022, Al Horford reached the NBA Finals with the Boston Celtics, marking a significant achievement in his career.

 January 19, 2023: 20 Points and 10 Rebounds vs. Warriors

-On January 19, 2023, Al Horford recorded 20 points, 10 rebounds, and three blocks as the Celtics beat the Golden State Warriors in overtime 121–118.
+On January 19, 2023, Al Horford had 20 points, 10 rebounds, and three blocks in a rematch of the previous Finals, helping the Celtics beat the Golden State Warriors in overtime 121-118.

-On April 29, 2024, Kristaps Porziņģis was injured in Game 4 of the first round of the playoffs against the Miami Heat, putting Al Horford in line to be the Celtics' starting center.
+On April 29, 2024, during Game 4 of the first round of the playoffs against the Miami Heat, Kristaps Porziņģis was injured, putting Al Horford in line to be the Celtics' starting center.

 September 12, 2024: Visited Dominican Republic with Larry O'Brien Trophy

-In 2024, Al Horford won the NBA championship with the Boston Celtics.
+In 2024, Al Horford won his first NBA title with the Celtics.